-Rays (Batoidea) have existed for around 150 million years, and their venom remains deadly even after it leaves their bodies – although they mainly use this to defend themselves.
+Rays (Batoidea) have existed for around 150 million years, and their venom remains deadly even after it leaves their bodies.
 But, that’s not the only thing that’s incredible about rays.
 Find out more facts about these wonderful creatures.

 Rays Are Actually Fish

-You wouldn’t keep one in a tank at home, but rays are part of the fish family, just like your pet goldfish!
-There are over 600 ray species in total, and they all belong to a group of fish called the Elasmobranchii (they are referred to as elasmobranchs), along with sharks and skates.
+You wouldn’t a ray in a tank at home, but they are part of the fish family!
+There are over 600 ray species in total, and that all belong to a group called the Elasmobranchii.
+The group is referred to as elasmobranchs, which is the same section as sharks and skates.
 Rays have flattened bodies, up to seven gills, a motionless upper jaw, and teeth-like scales that function like a suit of armour when they’re under attack.

 They’ve Been Around for a Long Time